AnushreeBannadabhavi/anushreebannadabhavi.github.io/aboutme.md

 Apart from my professional pursuits, I'm a passionate fitness enthusiast.
 It all started with Zumba — I mean, who doesn't love to dance their heart out?
 I was even a certified zumba instructor!
 However, along the way, I discovered my true calling lies in strength training and CrossFit.

-Nature also holds a special place in my heart, and I love hiking.
+Nature holds a special place in my heart, and I love hiking.
 The Chadar trek in Leh, India, and the Panorama Ridge hike in Garibaldi Provincial Park are two of my favorite experiences.
 More details about all my hikes [here](../hikes/).

 Thank you for visiting my portfolio page!
 I'd love to connect and explore potential opportunities or shared interests!
 Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/anushree-bannadabhavi-585435122/) or [email](mailto:anushree.bannadabhavi@gmail.com).

 [CV](../Anushree_Resume.pdf) | [Projects](../projects/)